-Jesse Goodman is a professor at the Georgetown University Medical Center and Director of Georgetown Center on Medical Product Access, Safety and Stewardship (COMPASS).
+Jesse Goodman is a professor in the School of Medicine and director of Georgetown Center on Medical Product Access, Safety and Stewardship (COMPASS).
 He specializes in the Division of Infectious Diseases and Travel Medicine.

 - Previously served as director of FDA’s Center for Biologics Evaluation and Research (CBER), which oversees activities critical to U.S. and global preparedness and the development, evaluation, safety, quality, and availability of blood, vaccines, gene and cell therapies, and other biologics.